Frequently Asked Questions

 Q: Does Shared Health Services have more than one business model for hospitals to choose from?

 A: Yes.
 We want our partner hospitals to have a business relationship that makes sense for their local communities.
 We will provide a contract structure that best meets the needs of our partner hospitals.
-For instance, we are able to help hospitals open and operate a Wound Care and Hyperbaric Center from the ground up.
-We can also transition from a previous wound care management company, or simply add hyperbaric oxygen therapy to a hospital's already existing Wound Care Center.
+For instance, we are able to help hospitals open and operate a Wound Treatment and Hyperbaric Center from the ground up.
+We can also transition from a previous wound care management company, or simply add hyperbaric oxygen therapy to a hospital's already existing Wound Treatment Center.
 We want to be a true partner where everyone wins; the patient, the hospital, the physician and Shared Health Services.

 Q: Does Shared Health Services offer a quality improvement program?

 A: Yes.
 We have a quality improvement audit titled, Strategic Ten-Point Audit Report (STAR), which was developed by our company president, who has served as a Joint Commission Surveyor.
-We will survey your Wound Care and Hyperbaric Center at least semiannually.
+We will survey your Wound Treatment and Hyperbaric Center at least semiannually.
 Our STAR Audit consist of a review of documentation, preventive maintenance, safety, patient and physician satisfaction, staff training, patient outcomes, etc.

 Q: How long are your wound care and hyperbaric oxygen therapy contracts?